-It is already mid-november and I can’t help but thinking about the Holidays.
+It is already mid-November, and I can’t help but think about the Holidays.
 I am one of those who wait until December to start decorating, I try to preserve the Christmas spirit for this period only.
-But it’s been a tough year and I’m looking forward to this time of year, so maybe I’ll start a little early this time.
+But it’s been a tough year, and I’m looking forward to this time of year, so maybe I’ll start a little early this time.

 I just fall back into childhood when it’s about Christmas.
 I like to take out the decorations, prepare the gingerbread, and I just love the huge tree that we buy every year, with its unique scent that embalms the house [Hubby has been trying to convince me to buy a synthetic tree for years, but at this point no negotiation possible, natural tree forever].

 So even if there won’t be a big family gathering for Christmas 2020, I’m sure it will bring us a lot of joy and, what is most important to me, sparkles in the eyes of my children.

 About the olive oil and rosemary milk bread

-1/ I used rosemary because I love it, and I also wanted to use the few sprigs that were left on the balcony [it wouldn’t have liked the coming frost].
+1/I used rosemary because I love it, and I also wanted to use the few sprigs left on the balcony [it wouldn’t have liked the coming frost].
 Feel free to try another herb.

-2/ this time I used cow’s milk, but for a vegan version you can use plant-based milk without any problem.
-For baking my favorite is oat milk.
+2/ This time, I used cow’s milk, but you can use plant-based milk without any problem for a vegan version.
+For baking, my favourite is oat milk.

 Christmas tree milk bread (with olive oil & rosemary)

 - 500 g flour

 - 300 ml milk cow or plant-based